shionhonda/hippocampus-garden/content/blog/kaggle_aes2/index.md

 ---
-title: "Kaggle Competition Report: LLM Science Exam"
+title: "Kaggle Competition Report: Automated Essay Scoring 2.0"
-date: "2023-11-19T20:01:03.284Z"
+date: "2024-07-19T20:01:03.284Z"
 description: "Can LLMs answer scientific questions?
 See how Kaggle winners used LLMs and RAG!"
-featuredImage: kaggle_llm/ogp.jpg
+featuredImage: kaggle_aes2/ogp.jpg
 tags: ["en", "kaggle", "nlp"]
 ---

-The Kaggle competition "Kaggle - LLM Science Exam" wrapped up on Oct 11th, attracting over 2,600 teams.
+The Kaggle competition "Learning Agency Lab - Automated Essay Scoring 2.0" wrapped up on July 3rd, attracting over 2,600 teams.

 Though I wasn't among the competitors, I'm going to create a retrospective analysis on the winners' solutions, as they offer valuable insights into how we use LLMs for answering questions based on certain contexts.